UCO-IDEA/Experiential-Learning-Cookbook/speech.md

 **Record and Upload a Speech**

 Students record themselves giving their speech.
 They then upload their video to YouTube to host the video.
-Next they enter their YouTube link into Persuasive Speech, which will create a presenter page and an audience page.
+Next they enter their YouTube link into the Persuasive Speech tool, which will create a presenter page and an audience page.

 **View Other Students' Audience Pages**